mlz-ictrl/nicos/doc/source/components.rst

 Components of the NICOS system
 ==============================

-NICOS is a control system with several components.
-They come in the form of executables located in the ``bin`` subdirectory of the NICOS source.
-These components are:
+The NICOS components come in the form of executables located in the ``bin`` subdirectory of the NICOS source:

 .. index:: nicos-aio, nicos-ipython, nicos-gui, nicos-client